The Primary Science Teaching Trust (PSTT)

 - An increased understanding by teachers in both phases of the progression in science skills.

 - A greater awareness of the STEM Ambassadors programme.

 - An improvement in pupils’ attitudes towards science and scientists.

-To view each video, click on the thumbnail: the Youtube or Vimeo video will launch in a new window.
+To view each video, click on the thumbnail: the Youtube or Vimeo video will launch.

 - Teachers from the Ysgol Bro Gwaun / Pembrokeshire school cluster talk about their experiences during the Science Enquiry: Wales project and reflect on the learning outcomes, their personal development and the benefits to the pupils.
 Includes sequences of pupils demonstrating the results of their investigations.
 (Vimeo video)

 - Teachers and pupils from the St Cyres Comprehensive School / Vale of Glamorgan school cluster talk about their experiences during the Science Enquiry: Wales project and reflect on the learning outcomes, their personal development and the benefits to the pupils.
 (Youtube video)